What is anger?

 How can anger affect me?

 We may tense up and clench our teeth.
-Our hearts pump faster, our stomachs might churn, and we may clench our fists.
+Our hearts might pump faster, our stomachs might churn, and we may clench our fists.
 These are useful early warning signs that we are getting wound up.

-Drinking too much alcohol or taking drugs might be seen as ways of coping with anger issues but remember, they make you feel worse and are likely to create bigger problems later.
+Drinking too much alcohol or taking drugs might be seen as ways of coping with anger issues, but remember they will make you feel worse and are likely to create bigger problems later.